swarnaHub/ConjNLI/README.md

 ```
 bash scripts/train_conjnli_PA.sh
 ```
+This will save the model and sample predictions for ConjNLI dev set inside output/ConjNLI_PA.

 ### Evaluating models

-Once you have the models saved, you can just evaluate these by running the corresponding evaluation scripts.
+Once you have the models saved, you can simply evaluate these by running the corresponding evaluation scripts.
 Specifically, depending on the model you want to evaluate, you can run any one of the following scripts
 ```
 bash scripts/test_conjnli.sh
 bash scripts/test_conjnli_IAFT.sh
 bash scripts/test_conjnli_PA.sh
 ```
 By default, these will report results on the ConjNLI dev set.
 Should you wish to evaluate these models on MNLI dev set, look at the comments in lines 105 and 155 of ```utils_conjnli.py```.

-### ConjNLI Scoreboard
+## ConjNLI Scoreboard

 Model | Link | Date | Conj Dev | MNLI Dev | Conj Test
 --- | --- | --- | --- | --- | ---